shreyanshk/boottorrent/docs/installation.rst

 .. _Python 3.6: https://www.python.org/
 .. _bsdtar: http://www.libarchive.org/

+These dependencies are only for the host running BootTorrent.
 Please check your distribution specific guide for instructions on how to install them.
+For building BootTorrent and the list of build dependencies, please refer `build dependencies`_.

 From sources
 ------------